TosbackCgusBridge-Bot/CGUs-versions/Synology/Privacy Policy.md

 Introduction

 Synology holds itself to high standards in handling and processing personal information.
 The statement outlined below establishes the boundaries of what Synology processes and what you, as our customer and the data subject ("**users**"), are entitled to.
-This Privacy Statement applies when you use our features and services ("**services**").
+This Privacy Statement applies when you use our features and services ("**Services**").
 Additionally, we have a **Cookie Policy** for use of our website.

 Synology operates around the world and has adopted English as the controlling language of this Privacy Statement.
 Additional translations are provided for convenience.
 You may switch to other languages by using the language selection button at the bottom of the webpage.

 Your Personal Data

 Personal data refers to identifying information that relates to an individual.
 Identification can be by the data alone or in conjunction with any other data in the data controller's possession or likely to come into such possession.
-Synology collects information only to provide you with services that you opted into.
-In order to provide you with our products or services, including responding to your inquiries, we may ask for your personal information.
-If you choose not to provide the requested information, we may be unable to deliver the desired services.
-Most of Synology's services are provided under a Synology Account, and if you no longer require the service or wish to have your data removed, you may delete your Synology Account.
+Synology collects information only to provide you with the Services that you opted into.
+In order to provide you with our products or Services, including responding to your inquiries, we may ask for your personal information.
+If you choose not to provide the requested information, we may be unable to deliver the desired Services.
+Most of Synology's Services are provided under a Synology Account, and if you no longer require the Service or wish to have your data removed, you may delete your Synology Account.

-In general, Synology collects personal data from you for the purpose of delivering our Services to you, details of which are further set forth in the "Services" section of this policy, to operate our websites to provide you access to and use of our Services, to administer your use of our Services, to communicate with you and respond to your requests, to manage your account, to customize your Service experience with us, to improve our Services and products, to share your contact details with our subsidiaries, affiliates, authorized repair and support centers, authorized logistics companies, communications infrastructure, and other entities deemed necessary to carry out providing these Services to you, to share your contact details with our affiliate offices around the world within our group of companies for the purposes of internal administration and back-office support, to ensure our network security, and to prevent fraud, and to maintain the integrity and safety of our data technology systems that store and process your personal data.
+In general, Synology collects personal data from you via mail, email, telephone, or via our cookies for the purpose of delivering our Services to you, details of which are further set forth in the "Services" section of this policy, to operate our websites to provide you access to and use of our websites and Services, to administer your use of our Services, to communicate with you and respond to your requests, to manage your account, to customize your Service experience with us, to improve our Services and products, to provide you with our online or offline marketing measures and activities, including but not limited to newsletters, online and live event registrations, and other promotional information and materials, to share your contact details with our subsidiaries, affiliates, authorized repair and support centers, authorized logistics companies, communications infrastructure, and other entities deemed necessary to carry out providing these Services to you, to share your contact details with our affiliate offices around the world within our group of companies for the purposes of internal administration and back-office support, to ensure our network security, and to prevent fraud, to enforce or defend our policies or contract with you, and to maintain the integrity and safety of our data technology systems that store and process your personal data.
 Examples of data we collect and store include:

 *   Your e-mail address, which is used as identification for our services and as the primary communication method.
 *   Your name, address, phone number, and additional contact information are used to provide registration, device shipping, and billing verification services.

-*   Your payment method (credit card, bank account number, etc.), which is used for payment transactions for a service or product.
+*   Your payment method and financial data (credit card, bank account number, etc.), which is used for payment transactions for a service or product, logistics and billing data (such as customs ID and tracking number).

-*   Your IP address and unique device identifiers are used for fraud prevention, security purposes, for warranty registration, support services, and for transactions.
+*   Your IP address, unique device identifiers, referral URL, computer and connection data such as the type of operating system you use, device and software information, browser type, browser language and version, ad data, access times, browsing history, website preferences and web log information used for fraud prevention, security purposes, for warranty registration, support services, and for transactions.
+*   Your account login, account name, account number, password, account activity, files accessed or used by you, transaction data and any information you provide during a transaction, or other transaction-based content that you generate or connected to your account as a result of your transaction.
+*   Your chat and service history with us, and any other information you may provide us when you interact with us.

 Other information that you provide to us through digital or physical means may be stored on a case-by-case basis depending on the reason it was provided.